By Bruce L. Katcher, Ph.D. President, Discovery Surveys, Inc.

 - Most importantly, don't discount good suggestions.
 Use them.

-Employees want to be treated as adults, yet 4 out of 10 feel they don't have the decision-making authority they need to do their job well.
+- Empower Employees Employees want to be treated as adults, yet 4 out of 10 feel they don't have the decision-making authority they need to do their job well.- Delegate whenever possible.

 - Allow employees to have more of a say in how they do their work.